KapilKhanal/jjakimoto.github.io/content/articles/blockchain.md

     * Once the new block is added, abort their previous work
 3. Repeat 1 and 2

-By the nature of the race, the more computational power are more likely to be succeeded to finish proof-of-work.
-Although participation in the race itself is for free, how much influence you give to building the chain is determined by how much you put the cost to computational power.
+By the nature of the race, the ones with more computational power are more likely to be succeeded to finish proof-of-work.
+Although the participation in the race itself is for free, how much influence you give to building the chain is determined by how much you put the cost to computational power.

 ###### Resolving chain conflicts
-If could happen that more than one participants find valid bocks almost at the same time and add blocks on top of the chain.
+It could happen that more than one participants find valid bocks almost at the same time and try to add blocks on top of the chain.
 In that case, which blocks would be chosen as top-most block for the next proof-of-work?

 In this situation, Blockchain takes the policy:
 > The longest branch is always valid

-Everytime you find a longer branch, you need to switch to that branch.
+Every time you find a longer branch, you need to switch to that branch.
 Thus, `any blokcs are never 'final'!`.
-Prctically speaking, we are unable to wait for infinite time to confirm the trasaction is valid.
-Mostly, we set certain number N to confirm transations.
+Practically speaking, we are unable to wait for infinite time to confirm that the transaction is valid.
+Mostly, we set a certain number N to confirm transactions.
-The larger N gives you more security while taking a lot of time to confirm the transactions.
+The larger N gives you more security while taking a lot of time for confirmations.

 This policy also makes sense to avoid confirming fraud transactions.
 If less than half of miners are working on fraud.
+The
-The speed of devloping valid branch is faster than fraud branch probabilistically.
-Thsu, if N is large enough, we can make sure that the branch contains the valid transaction.
+speed of developing valid branch is faster than that of fraud branch in the expectation.
+Thus, if N is large enough, we can make sure that the branch contains valid transactions.

 ###### Properties of Blockchain
+We have went through the basic of Blockchain.
+What we have seen here is just minimal mechanism, which satisfies that:
 1. Individual transactions are secured by digital signature
 2. Once created, transactions are broadcast into P2P network
 3. One or more transactions are aggregated into a block
 4. Peers listen for new block announcements and merge them into their ledgers

-You can also check the nice explanation at [You Tube](https://youtu.be/bBC-nXj3Ng4)
+You can see more detail discussion at this blog post [[24]](https://www.igvita.com/2014/05/05/minimum-viable-block-chain/).

 # 4. Wrap Up
 That's it!
 We walked through the basic of Blockchain.
-To deepen your comprehension, I highly recommend to build your Blockchain, [Hasebi's video](https://youtu.be/3aJI1ABdjQk).
+To deepen your comprehension, I highly recommend to build your Blockchain, [[25]](https://youtu.be/3aJI1ABdjQk).
 Since this field changes really fast, it's important to keep you updated with some media.
-Some platform are recommended in [Hasebi's blog](https://medium.freecodecamp.org/the-authoritative-guide-to-blockchain-development-855ab65b58bc).

 # 5. References
 1. [The authoritative guide to blockchain development](https://medium.freecodecamp.org/the-authoritative-guide-to-blockchain-development-855ab65b58bc)